 "Anxiety disorders can make life extremely difficult for some people and it is important for our health services to understand how common they are and which groups of people are at greatest risk," explains first author Olivia Remes, of the University of Cambridge in the United Kingdom.

-The CDC estimate that the lifetime prevalence of anxiety disorders is
+The CDC estimate that the lifetime prevalence of anxiety disorders is more than 15 percent.

 Typical symptoms of anxiety disorders include increased worrying, tension, tiredness, and fear.
 These symptoms can prevent people from keeping to their everyday routines.
 The study authors report that the annual cost of these disorders to the United States is estimated to be $42.3 billion.